 We have dedicated football betting pages dedicated to the Premier League, Champions League, FA Cup, Europa League, Capital One Cup, European Championships, World Cups and much more.
 On these pages you will find up to date odds tables that will allow you to find the bookmaker offering the best odds for your desired bet, tournament information including the history of a tournament and highlighting any trends that may be useful for betting purposes and also advice on when, where and how best to place your bets.

-Football is by far and large the world’s most popular sport and thus it is only natural that football betting is the biggest of online betting sports.
+Football is by far and large the world’s most popular sport and thus it is only natural that betting on football is the most popular sport to be on online.
 Ever since a ball was kicked in anger well over 100 years ago fans have enjoyed having a flutter on the game whether that be a speculative couple of pound on a scorecast involving their own team or regularly placing bets on the Premier League.

 If you’re looking for a free bet on the football then you’ve come to the right place.
-We catalogue the very best free bet offers that the internet has to offer and rank everything from their sign-up offer to their customer services with our FBO star rating system.
-If a free bet offer has a rating of five stars then you know you’re getting the very best value to be had, by the same token if it has a one-star rating you know that you may be better off looking elsewhere
+We catalogue the very best offers that the internet has to offer and rank everything from their sign-up offer to their customer services with our FBO star rating system.
+If an offer has a rating of five stars then you know you’re getting the very best value to be had, by the same token if it has a one-star rating you know that you may be better off looking elsewhere

-Free bets can be used on everything from popular events such as the Premier League, Champions League and World Cup, to more acquired football betting tastes such as the Copa Libertadores and Conference Football.
+Free bets can be used on everything from popular events such as the Premier League, Champions League and World Cup, to more acquired tastes such as the Copa Libertadores and Conference Football.

 Still not sure?
 No problem.
 There are lots of tips to help you through the systems, whether or not this is your first bet.
 There are plenty of guides on our site to help you get started.
 Before long, you’ll be into the swing of things and confidently betting like a pro!